oroinc/documentation/user/back-office/sales/shopping-lists/index.rst

    * |IcView| View complete details of the product that is added to the shopping list.
    * |IcEdit| Modify details of the product added as a line item to the shopping list.
-   * |IcDelete| remove the line item from the shopping list.
+   * |Trash-SVG| remove the line item from the shopping list.

    .. note:: To handle a significant volume of data, use page switcher, increase *View Per Page*, or use filters to narrow down the list to the information you need.